Join or

 I would add blender 3d to this list.
 It has all the tools that the software you listed have and even more.
 The fact that it is free doesn't mean it is not up to the industry standard.

-Well Greg, while I agree that Blender is a really great 3d animation software and it has amazing 3d modeling and 3d animation tools I don't know of any major 3d animation production studious that are using it.
+Well Carl, while I agree with you that Blender is a really great 3d animation software and it has amazing 3d modeling and 3d animation tools, may be it's me but I don't know of any major 3d animation production studious that are using it.
 Besides there is one thing that all the industry standard 3d animation software have and Blender does not.
 It's custom hot keys.
+The ability to customize the software to your pipe lines and work-flow.

-If the topic was Best 3d Animation Software, I would have placed Blender first in the list.
+If the topic was The Best 3d Animation Software or even The Best Value 3d Animation Software, I would have placed Blender first in the list.
+But since it's industry standard I agree with Andyba.
 Wink

 what is the easiest 3D software to animate characters?